chdittmer/SeleniumExercise/README.md

 -	You can use any method to identify the elements you interact with.

 ## Your mission:
--	Automate some operations on the following Selenium practice website: http://automationpractice.com/index.php as described below in Part 1 and Part 2

-What you need to automate (part 1 & 2 should be seperate NUnit Test case) please use an appropriate test name for each test.
+Automate some operations on the following Selenium practice website: http://automationpractice.com/index.php as described below.
+What you need to automate (should be seperate NUnit Test cases) please use an appropriate test name for each test.

 ### Test Case 1
 Automate User Registration Process